vishnu350/rs-mainspring-winder/README.md

    - Using glue/epoxy for the dowel pins are optional, apply only a teeny tiny amount as needed.

 # Using the RS winder
-Please go to the wiki for instructions: [Using the RS winder](https://github.com/vishnu350/rs-mainspring-winder/wiki/Using-the-RS-winder), and make sure to study the [correct arbour hooking method](https://github.com/vishnu350/rs-mainspring-winder/wiki/Attaching-the-Arbour-Hook-to-the-Mainspring).
+Please go to the wiki for instructions: [Using the RS winder](https://github.com/vishnu350/rs-mainspring-winder/wiki/Using-the-RS-winder), and make sure to study the [correct arbour hook latching method](https://github.com/vishnu350/rs-mainspring-winder/wiki/Attaching-the-Arbour-Hook-to-the-Mainspring).

 Or watch a [YouTube video](https://youtu.be/EZvd_MKBOUQ).